 9. Fold Them into Lettuce Wraps

 Fresh basil (regular or Thai basil), cilantro, and mint are great together, and you can eat them by the bunch when you make lettuce wraps; just pile on as many of the tasty trio as you want on top of your filling, then fold it all up in your lettuce leaf and enjoy.
 Try the Chicken Larb Cabbage Cups recipe pictured above too.

 A super easy way to incorporate more herbs is to toss them with roasted veggies (anywhere from a few tablespoons of fresh herbs to a full cup, and either a single type or multiple varieties mixed together).
 To get you started, check out our Roasted Baby Carrots with Herbed Mustard Butter recipe, or our Roasted Fingerling Potatoes recipe.

-You knew this one was coming, but you don’t have to limit yourself to basil pesto (though that’s undeniably delicious, especially in Pesto Pasta Salad).
+You knew this one was coming, but you don’t have to limit yourself to basil pesto (although is is undeniably delicious, especially in Pesto Pasta Salad).
 Try making our Cilantro-Almond Pesto recipe to use on sandwiches (from combos of cured meats and cheese to banh mis) or make a mint and cilantro pesto to stuff fish (see our Roasted Fish with Thai Pesto recipe).
-And don’t forget pesto-adjacent herb sauces like Argentine chimichurri, Moroccan chermoula, and Peruvian aji verde, all of which you should add to your rotation immediately.
+And don’t forget pesto-adjacent herb sauces like Argentine chimichurri, Moroccan chermoula, and Peruvian aji verde, all of which you should add to your rotation immediately!

 12. Use Them to Marinate Mozzarella